How Much Does a Pool House Cost to Build?

 If the backyard size allows it, building a small pool house or a pool house shed can be a good way for the homeowner to give guests a quick place to change or store their belongings while they swim.
 A pool house with bathroom facilities will cost more but offers better functionality than a standalone backyard pool house without plumbing.
 According to Angi and HomeAdvisor, the average cost for building a pool house is about $114,000, but costs can range from $26,630 for basic pool house kits to $180,000 for high-end designs, like a prefab pool house with bathroom and kitchen facilities.
 Homeowners can find out more about the factors that can affect the pool house cost with this detailed guide.

-Before homeowners hire contractors to install a pool house, it’s necessary for them to have a basic understanding of the factors involved in calculating the pool house cost.
+Before homeowners hire contractors to install a pool house, they’ll want to learn the factors involved in calculating pool house costs.
 Without this information, it can be difficult for a homeowner to put together a working budget for the project.
 Some factors to consider include the pool house size, features, construction materials, and labor costs.

 Pool House Size

-The size of the pool house is one of the main factors that affect the cost of the project.
-As the size of the house increases, the cost of the materials and the labor involved also increases, so it’s important for a homeowner to know the exact size of the pool house they want as they are putting together their budget.
+As the desired size of the pool house increases, the cost of the materials and the labor involved also increases, so having an idea of these factors will help homeowners budget for their project.
 Homeowners will also want to note that the size of the pool house can be affected by the features and additions they want.
+Large, complex pool houses may even have a higher price than typical built-in pool costs.

 For instance, a bathroom, kitchen, changing room, or a bar will require additional space, increasing the size of the pool house.
 Typically, homeowners can expect to pay about $160 to $600 per square foot to build a pool house.